Revenue Maximization in Incentivized Social Advertising: Scalable Algorithms

-The derivation of the sufficient sample size, depicted in Eq.~\ref{eqn:timLB}, requires the number of seeds $s$ as input, which is not available for \RM problem.
-From the advertisers' budgets, there is no obvious way to determine the number of seeds.
-This poses a challenge as the required number of RR-sets ($\theta$) depends on $s$.
-To circumvent this difficulty, we use a ``latent seed set size estimation" procedure which first makes an initial guess at $s$, and then iteratively revises the estimated value, until no more seeds are needed, while concurrently selecting seeds and allocating them to advertisers.
+\spara{Latent Seed Set Size Estimation.} \CC{The derivation of the sufficient sample size, depicted in Eq.~\ref{eqn:timLB}, requires the number of seeds as input for each $i$, which is not available for \RM problem.
+Let $s^*_i = |S^*_i|$ denote the true number of seeds that the optimal allocation would assign to $i$.
+From the advertisers' budgets, there is no obvious way to determine $s^*_i$ for each $i$.
+This poses a challenge as the required number of RR-sets ($\theta_i$) for advertiser $i$ depends on $s^*_i$.}